thomasjbradley/dotfiles/mamp.md

 # Installing MAMP with Homebrew

-- Run `bootstrap.sh` first to create the needed symlinks
+- Run `install.sh` first to create the needed symlinks
 - Make sure Dropbox has the correct permissions

 		chmod -R +x ~/Dropbox